USS Gar: Depth charge tests and other operations, April 1941–January 1942

-Gar conducted Shakedown (testing)shakedown training along the New England seaboard from Portsmouth, New Hampshire, and New London, Connecticut.
+Gar conducted shakedown training along the New England seaboard from Portsmouth, New Hampshire, and New London, Connecticut.

 During 1941, Gar, along with the submarines USS Tambor (SS-198) and USS Trout (SS-202), was used as a target in the study of the effectiveness of depth charges.
 She submerged to periscope depth and was subjected to explosions of 300 lb of TNT set at various distances from her.
-The data these tests generated influenced the design of shockproofing in later submarines.
+The data these tests generated influenced the design of shock proofing in later submarines.

 Gar departed New London on 24 November and transited the Panama Canal on 3 December 1941 en route to San Diego, California, where she arrived on 10 December 1941, three days after the Japanese attack on Pearl Harbor that brought the United States into World War II.
-She prepared for combat in the Mare Island Naval Shipyard at Mare Island, California, then departed San Francisco, California, on 15 January 1942 bound for Pearl Harbor,Hawaii.
+She prepared for combat in the Mare Island Naval Shipyard at Mare Island, California, then departed San Francisco, California, on 15 January 1942 bound for Pearl Harbor, Hawaii.

 First war patrol

 Gars maiden patrol, from 2 February to 28 March 1942, was conducted around Nagoya and the Kii Channel entrance to the Inland Sea of Japan.
-She torpedoed and sank the Japanese 1,520-gross register ton cargo ship Chichiubu Maru on 13 March 1942.
+She torpedoed and sank the Japanese 1,520-gross register ton cargo ship Chichibu Maru on 13 March 1942.